 - 18 years of successful education programs reaching over 37, 000 individuals

 - Strong team of gifted and committed staff, Board and volunteers

-- Over 25 years proven property management & financial accountability
+- 30 years proven property management & financial accountability

 - Acquisition of the Learning Centre property secured 2012